 by Philip J. Hohle, Ph.D.

-At the world premiere of Friday’s Child at SXSW 2018, I became somewhat annoyed with the question and answer session that followed the screening.
+At the world premiere of Age Out (originally titled Friday’s Child )at SXSW 2018, I became somewhat annoyed with the question and answer session that followed the screening.
 As typical at these festivals, fans often stick with safe questions about technique rather than dive into deeper issues raised by the story.
 Instead of exploring the meanings behind the film, those asking questions that night seemed more interested in talking about aspect ratios and camera lenses.
 For this viewer, the film triggered some dark memories, and as such, the movie was unusually visceral.

-The stark experience enhances the crisis found in the plot, which now can lead me away from exploring the wonders of the film craft and on to examining the more profound message found in the story.
-Others can continue to discuss Edward’s style—I will not be surprised; assuredly, critics will be talking about him more often from here on out.
+The stark experience enhances the crisis found in the plot, which can now lead me away from exploring the wonders of the film craft and examining the more profound message found in the story.
+Others can continue to discuss Edward’s style-I will not be surprised; assuredly, critics will be talking about him more often from here on out.

 However, due to personal experience, this reviewer cannot help but focus on the plot.
-The story fits well into the overall theme that emerged from the collection of films screened at SXSW 2018—broken families, abandoned and troubled kids.
-Emerging young actor Tye Sheridan plays Richie, an 18-year old who times out of the foster care system in Texas.
+The story fits well into the overall theme that emerged from the collection of films screened at SXSW 2018-broken families, abandoned and troubled kids.
+Emerging young actor Tye Sheridan plays Richie, an 18-year old who times out of Texas’s foster care system.
 His birthday means that the state is no longer obliged to provide a family for the kid.